AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 2. Ensure recovery keys are backed up to Azure AD or Active Directory.
 ---

-# Step 5 – Enable Windows Defender Antivirus and Firewall
+## ✅ Step 5 – Enable Windows Defender Antivirus and Firewall
 🎯 Objective
 Ensure Windows Defender Antivirus and Firewall are enabled by default on all devices.

 1. Configure Windows Defender Antivirus and Firewall settings through Intune or Group Policy.
 ---

-# Step 6 – Configure Windows Hello, SmartScreen, and Exploit Protection
+# ✅ Step 6 – Configure Windows Hello, SmartScreen, and Exploit Protection
 🎯 Objective
 Enhance security by enabling Windows Hello, SmartScreen, and Exploit Protection.

 1. Configure Windows Hello, SmartScreen, and Exploit Protection within Intune for added device security.

+# ✅Step 6 – Configure Windows Hello, SmartScreen, and Exploit Protection
 # Step 7 – Enroll Devices in Intune (MDM)
 🎯 Objective
 Ensure all devices are enrolled in Intune for ongoing management.

 1. Enroll devices via MDM (Mobile Device Management) to ensure consistent management and monitoring.

+# ✅Step 6 – Configure Windows Hello, SmartScreen, and Exploit Protection
 # Step 8 – Verify Device Compliance
 🎯 Objective
 Verify that all devices are compliant with the defined security standards.